maurobonfietti/rest-api-slim-php/README.md

 ## TESTS:

-Access the root of the project and run the tests with `phpunit`.
+Access the root of the project and run all tests PHPUnit with `composer test`.

 ```bash
 PHPUnit 6.5.14 by Sebastian Bergmann and contributors.